klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-assessment-1of3-tough-trailers-part2.md

 <hr/>

-### **Step 2.2 - Current Strategic Plan**

-Thoroughly review the document **Strategic Plan – Tough Trailers.** Make sure you review each of the seven stages of the strategic plan and the Action Plans Table.

-Using this information write a summary** of the current strategic plan for Tough Trailers under the heading **Current Strategic Plan** in your report.  *(Approximately 500 words)*
 ### **Step 2.3 – Research task - Understanding current business requirements**
 This step requires you to complete online research and is not based on the supplied scenario.
 Include links to any websites that you use.